 Confessions of a racing sausage

-Editors' note: The following article was originally published on April 2, 2014.
-It's been updated and reposted today in order to celebrate Opening Day.
-Go Brewers!
+Editor's note: The following article was originally published on April 2, 2014.
+It's been updated and reposted today in order to celebrate what would've been Opening Day.

 I was racing as the Bratwurst in the sixth inning then-Klements sausage race, and as we passed the visitor's dugout, Cardinals catcher Jason LaRue trotted out in front of our flock of fleet frankfurters.
 We narrowly ducked and dodged each other; he went behind the plate, and I went on to finish in a distant second place to the Chorizo.
 Later in the night, I found my scrawny legs on SportsCenter's Not Top 10, my own secret pride (or shame, depending on how you look at it).